The highest performing teams experience psychological safety.

 - overall team performance

-- team member’s level learning from mistakes*
+- team member’s level of learning from mistakes*

 - personal engagement*